 Why get a hunting dog?

-→ Every hunter has heard this sentence before - at the latest in hunting school, when dealing with the subject of hunting dogs.
-This saying is also recited with high frequency on hunting grounds during social hunts.
-Rightly so!
+→ Every hunter has heard this phrase at least once - at the latest in hunting school, when discussing the topic of hunting dogs.
+This saying is also frequently recited at game drives during social hunts.
+And rightly so!

-The hunting dog is not only a faithful companion and the smartest hunting accessory anyway, no it is probably the most important and best hunting tool a hunter can have.
-In all kinds of hunting situations the hunting dog helps his handler out of trouble!
+The hunting dog is not only a loyal companion and the most stylish hunting accessory, but it is also the most important and best hunting tool a hunter can have.
+In all possible hunting situations, the hunting dog helps its handler out of tricky situations!

 Which breed as a hunting dog?

-Regarding the choice of the appropriate hunting dog breed, two aspects should serve as a basis for decision-making:
+When choosing the right hunting dog breed, two aspects should primarily serve as a basis for decision-making:

-If one acquires a hunting dog, one should consider for which hunting purposes its breed was bred.
-It is important that the dog is suitable for the type of hunting that is primarily practiced, or that it is capable of performing the tasks for which it is intended, based on its breed type.
-With a Weimaraner, for example, you can not do construction hunting and Labrador Retrievers are usually not the first choice, you need a dog for welding work.
+When getting a hunting dog, one should consider for what hunting purposes its breed was developed.
+It is important that the dog fits the type of hunting you primarily practice, or that it is capable of handling the tasks you intend to use it for based on its breed type.
+For example, you cannot use a Weimaraner for burrowing, and Labrador Retrievers are generally not the first choice if you need a dog for tracking work.

-So you have to ask yourself in advance what kind of dog work you need and what you want to use your dog for.
-The latter is also often dependent on the conditions of the area.
+Therefore, you must ask yourself in advance what kind of dog work you primarily need and what you intend to use your dog for.
+The latter is often also dependent on the conditions of the hunting area.

-2. personal preference / suitable to the circumstances of life
+2. Personal preference / fitting to living circumstances

-If you have given enough thought to the first point and now know what kind of hunting dog it should be, it is important for the exact selection of the breed that you find it appealing.
-This refers not only to the appearance but also to the typical behavior of the breed.
-For example, in the genus of running dogs / Bracken there are breeds that are considered very fierce and energetic, but also those that are considered calm and also suitable as a family companion dog.
+Once you have thought enough about the first point and know which type of hunting dog it should be, it is especially important for the exact selection of the breed that you find it appealing yourself.
+This relates not only to appearance but also to breed-typical behavior.
+For example, in the category of hounds / bracke, there are breeds that are considered very wild and energetic, but also those that are regarded as calm and suitable as family companion dogs.

-Of course, it is also important that the dog fits the circumstances of life.
-A large dog usually needs more space and exercise than a small one, etc. However, the same rules apply here in principle, which must be taken into account when acquiring any animal!
+Of course, it is also important that the dog fits the living circumstances.
+A large dog generally requires more space and exercise than a small one, etc. However, the same rules apply here that should be considered when acquiring any pet!

 Ten popular hunting dog breeds

-You want to acquire a four-legged hunting companion, but have not yet decided on a breed and would like to get a general overview first?
+You want to acquire a four-legged hunting companion but have not yet decided on a breed and would like to first get a general overview?

 Below we present ten popular hunting dog breeds in Germany:

-Even though they spring from two different parent lines, there are certain similarities between the two breeds, whose main breeding region gives them their names.
-Both belong to the pointing dogs and were primarily bred for small game hunting.
-However, both can also be trained to be good flushing dogs - especially for driven hunts.
-The visual appearance is not dissimilar either.
-Both breeds have medium to long coats.
-However, as the name suggests, the large Münsterländer is physically superior to its small counterpart.
+Although they originate from two different bloodlines, there are certain similarities between the two breeds, named after their main breeding region.
+Both belong to the pointing dogs and were primarily bred for hunting small game.
+However, both can also be trained to be good flushers - especially for driven hunts.
+Their appearance is also quite similar.
+Both breeds have medium to long fur.
+However, the large Münsterländer is physically superior to its smaller counterpart, as the name suggests.

-The Small Munsterlander was bred for conformation and temperament to fit into everyday family life a bit better and is a bit more of a family companion dog than its large counterpart, which in turn is considered more game sharp.
+The Small Münsterländer was bred in terms of body structure and temperament to integrate a bit better into everyday family life and is somewhat more of a family companion dog than its larger counterpart, which is considered to be more wild.

 German Hunting Terrier:

-The German Hunting Terrier is considered one of the gundogs and earth dogs and is used primarily in hunting foxes and wild boar.
-It was created in the 1920s from crosses of different terrier breeds with the aim of breeding a robust, courageous and track-loud hunting dog.
-It is versatile and is characterized by its good nose; it also shows an intrepid behavior and a very good game sharpness.
-The German Hunting Terrier loves water and is also suitable for use in sweat hunting.
-Due to its impetuous nature, however, it is only suitable for experienced dog owners who know how to keep and train it in a manner appropriate to its species.
+The German Hunting Terrier is classified as a flushing and earth dog and is primarily used in the hunting of foxes and wild boars.
+It originated in the 1920s from crosses of various terrier breeds with the aim of breeding a robust, courageous, and vocal hunting dog.
+It is versatile and is characterized by its good nose; it also shows fearless behavior and very good wild sharpness.
+The German Hunting Terrier loves water and is also suitable for use in tracking work.
+However, due to its impetuous nature, it is only suitable for experienced dog owners who know how to keep and train it appropriately.
 This is mainly because terriers have a mind of their own and often try to stubbornly enforce it.

 German Bracke:

-Various German Bracken breeds were grouped together under the name Deutsche Bracke around 1900.
-Bracken originally referred to the pure hunting dogs, which for a long time were used mainly in fox and hare hunting.
-Since this type of hunting has lost its importance due to legal regulations, today the German Bracke is mainly used as a bloodhound as well as a retriever when hunting cloven-hoofed game.
-It is characterized by its high endurance, willpower and its running strength.
-Although Bracken are generally easy to train, they require a high degree of breed-appropriate activity and exercise and are therefore only suitable for dedicated hunters who give these dogs a task.
+Under the name German Bracke, various German bracke breeds were summarized around 1900.
+Originally, brackes were referred to as purely hunting dogs that were primarily used in fox and hare hunting for a long time.
+Since this type of hunting has lost significance due to legal regulations, the German Bracke today primarily serves as a tracking dog and as a flushing dog in the hunting of hoofed game.
+It is characterized by its high endurance, willpower, and running strength.
+Brackes are generally easy to train but require a high level of breed-appropriate activity and exercise, making them suitable only for committed hunters who can give these dogs a task.

-The Deutsch Drahthaar is a classic pointing dog.
-It originated at the end of the 19th century from crosses of several hunting dog breeds, whose good hunting characteristics his first breeder, Sigismund Freiherr von Zedlitz und Neukirch, wanted to unite in a single breed.
-The Deutsch Drahthaar is versatile and suitable for pointing work in the forest, field and water and can also be used for retrieving.
-He is powerful and balanced, but requires a high level of physical and mental work.
+The German Wirehaired Pointer is a classic pointing dog.
+It originated in the late 19th century from crosses of several hunting dog breeds, whose good hunting characteristics its first breeder, Sigismund Baron von Zedlitz und Neukirch, wanted to combine in a single breed.
+The German Wirehaired Pointer is versatile and suitable for pointing work in woods, fields, and water, and can also be used for retrieving.
+It is powerful and balanced but requires a high level of physical and mental work.

-Similar to the Deutsch Drahthaar, the Deutsch Kurzhaar is also a pointing dog.
-In the 19th century, the "old" rather heavy-set type of this breed became the dog we know today by crossbreeding with English pointers and other pointing dogs.
-In 1879, the first breed standards were established.
-Although according to the FCI he is listed as a pointing dog, he can be used in all hunting areas and in all terrains.
-Like his wire-haired counterpart, he is considered a hunting-safe all-rounder, as he is definitely unsuitable only for building hunts.
+Similar to the German Wirehaired Pointer, the German Shorthaired Pointer is also a pointing dog.
+In the 19th century, the "old" rather clumsy type of this breed was transformed into the dog as we know it today through the crossbreeding of English pointers and other pointing dogs.
+The first breed standards were established in 1879.
+Although it is classified as a pointing dog by the FCI, it can be used in all hunting areas and terrains.
+Like its wirehaired counterpart, it is considered a reliable all-rounder, as it is only definitely unsuitable for burrowing.

-The Bavarian Mountain Sweat Dog is an easy to handle and fearless dog, with a clearly pronounced hunting instinct.
-For this reason, puppies from the "Klub für Bayerische Gebirgsschweißhunde" are only given to hunters who are active as hunting dog handlers.
-This approach is recommended for the Bavarian Mountain Welding Dog, since he is quite considerate and calm within the family, but only if he has been allowed to work in hunting before.
-For this reason, he is mainly found in rural areas and is in no way suitable as a city or apartment dog.
-On the mountain, he excels as a skillful climber and shows himself to be a safe searcher in welding work.
+The Bavarian Mountain Tracking Dog is an easy-to-handle and fearless dog with a distinctly strong hunting drive.
+For this reason, puppies from the "Club for Bavarian Mountain Tracking Dogs" are only given to hunters who work as tracking dog handlers.
+This approach is advisable for the Bavarian Mountain Tracking Dog, as it is quite considerate and calm within the family, but only if it has previously been allowed to work in hunting.
+For this reason, it is mainly found in rural areas and is in no way suitable as a city or apartment dog.
+In the mountains, it is characterized as a skilled climber and shows itself to be a reliable searcher in tracking work.

 Weimaraner

-The Weimaraner is an exceptionally noble, intelligent and sovereign hunting dog with a pronounced predator sharpness.
-This means that he tracks and kills predatory game on command.
-Towards strangers, the dogs are suspicious and need some time to warm up to new people.
-The protective instinct is very strong and the self-confident dog does not hesitate for a second to defend its family or territory.
-Nevertheless, he does not have an excessive temperament.
+The Weimaraner is an exceptionally noble, intelligent, and confident hunting dog with pronounced game sharpness.
+This means that it tracks and kills game on command.
+The dogs are suspicious of strangers and need some time to warm up to new people.
+The protective instinct is very strong, and the self-assured dog does not hesitate for a second to defend its family or territory.
+Nevertheless, it does not have excessive temperament.

 Slovensky Kopov / Kopov-Bracke

-The Kopov-Bracke is a so-called wild boar.
-It originates from the mountainous regions of Slovakia and was used here for hunting and as a guard dog for the yard and house.
-The great skill in hunting black and predatory game made the dogs popular helpers.
-It is considered to be a wide-ranging and very solid retriever dog with a pronounced sharpness for wild boar.
+The Kopov-Bracke is a so-called wild boar bracke.
+It originates from the mountainous regions of Slovakia and was used here for hunting and as a watchdog for farm and home.
+Its great skill in hunting wild boar and predators made the dogs popular helpers.
+It is considered to be a wide-ranging and very solid flushing dog with pronounced wild boar sharpness.

 Dachshund

-Last but not least, probably the most popular dog of the Germans: The Dachshund!
-Historically, the Jagd Teckel was bred as a pure hunting dog.
-Meanwhile, however, he is also one of the most popular family companion dogs in the country.
-For hunters, the Dachshund, which descends from the Bracken, is in many ways the perfect hunting companion.
-Already the Celts used the so-called Celtic Bracke and archaeologists could prove already with this dog on the basis of finds low-running legs.
-The small stature often leads to the assumption that the Dachshund could not be a hunting dog, but it is precisely here that its distinctive hunting dog characteristics lie.
+Last but not least, the probably most popular dog among Germans: the Dachshund!
+Historically, the hunting dachshund was bred as a pure hunting dog.
+However, it is now also one of the most popular family companion dogs in the country.
+For hunters, the dachshund, which descends from the bracke, is in many ways the perfect hunting companion.
+The Celts already used the so-called Celtic bracke, and archaeologists have been able to prove short legs in this dog based on findings.
+The small stature often leads to the assumption that the dachshund could not be a hunting dog, but this is precisely where its pronounced hunting utility dog characteristics lie.